Time Is Money

 And then I flipped “time is money” on its head and made it:

 Because MONEY paid to someone else to do things for you gives you TIME to do the things you love doing, whether it’s reading a story with your kids, going to dinner with your husband or dreaming up a new design for your clothing line.

-So, I decided to make a list of all the things that I could STOP doing or START paying someone else to do to free up my time – precious, priceless time to spend with my 3 amazing children (and 1 amazing dog, The Dude and 1 amazing husband) OR productive, profitable time spent building The Mogul Mom (look out – 2010 is going to be huge!).
+So, I decided to make a list of all the things that I could STOP doing or START paying someone else to do to free up my time – precious, priceless time to spend with my 3 amazing children (1 amazing dog, and 1 amazing husband) OR productive, profitable time spent building The Mogul Mom (look out – 2010 is going to be huge!).